Cloudflare: Full Setup, Best settings and Configuration (2022)

 They offer a free CDN service that enhances the speed of your site,

-alongside a security service that ensures your site is secured from the bot and third-party attacks.
+alongside a security service that ensures your site is secured from bot and third-party attacks.

 Often, beginners are of the opinion that setting up Cloudflare on WordPress is extremely difficult.

-In this guide, you will learn Cloudflare’s best settings configuration for WordPress.
+In this guide, you will learn Cloudflare’s best settings and configuration for WordPress.

-I will also share screenshots of my website page speed in the end.
+I will also share screenshots of my website page speed at the end.